huggingface/blog/diffusers-turns-1.md

 We expect text-to-video to go through a revolution during 🤗 Diffusers second year, and we are excited to see what the community builds on top of these to push the boundaries of video generation from language!

-## Text-to-3D image models
+## Text-to-3D models

-In addition to text-to-video, we also have text-to-3D image generation now thanks to OpenAI’s [Shap-E](https://hf.co/papers/2305.02463) model.
+In addition to text-to-video, we also have text-to-3D generation now thanks to OpenAI’s [Shap-E](https://hf.co/papers/2305.02463) model.
 Shap-E is trained by encoding a large dataset of 3D-text pairs, and a diffusion model is conditioned on the encoder’s outputs.
 You can design 3D assets for video games, interior design, and architecture.

 Try it out today with the [`ShapEPipeline`](https://huggingface.co/docs/diffusers/main/en/api/pipelines/shap_e#diffusers.ShapEPipeline) and [`ShapEImg2ImgPipeline`](https://huggingface.co/docs/diffusers/main/en/api/pipelines/shap_e#diffusers.ShapEImg2ImgPipeline).